jiewpeng/useful-stuff/README.md

-# useful-stuff
+# Useful Stuff

-Useful stuff that I want to remember
+This repository contains useful information e.g. how to set up POC environments and stuff.